 Wild Grace Sanctuary

-Our Story
+Our Mission

 The Dream

-Years ago, while still in Ireland, Rejini Samuel had a dream—a piece of land divided by a winding road.
+Years ago, while still in Ireland, Rejini Samuel had a dream — a piece of land divided by a winding road.
 On one side, an animal sanctuary.
 On the other, a home.
 A place where people could rest, remember, and create.

 I've built small businesses.
 I've written books.
 I've coded complex systems and survived deep heartbreak.
 But nothing compares to the feeling of standing on this land, hearing the wind in the trees, and remembering: I am home.
 This space healed me when I thought I couldn't be healed.
 Now I offer it to others.